When Someone Dies in Scotland

 Get the medical certificate (Form 11)

-When someone dies in Scotland, a doctor issues Form 11, the medical certificate of cause of death.
-If the person died in hospital, the hospital arranges this.
-If they died at home, contact their GP surgery.
-This form is given directly to the registrar, not to the family.
+When someone passes away in Scotland, a doctor issues Form 11, the medical certificate of cause of death.
+If your loved one was in hospital, the hospital arranges this for you.
+If they were at home, call their GP surgery.
+The form goes straight to the registrar rather than to the family, so you do not need to carry it anywhere.

 Register within 8 days

-In Scotland, you must register the death within 8 days (compared to 5 days in England and Wales).
-Register at the registrar office for the area where the person died.
-You can book an appointment by calling the local council.
-Bring the person's full name, date and place of birth, last address, occupation, NHS number or CHI number (if known), and any marriage or civil partnership certificate.
+In Scotland, you must register the death within 8 days where possible, which is a little more breathing room than the 5 days in England and Wales.
+If the Procurator Fiscal is involved, registration may have to wait until they authorise it, and that is nothing to worry about.
+You register at the registrar office for the area where they died, and you can book an appointment by ringing the local council.
+Take their full name, date and place of birth, last address, occupation, NHS or CHI number if you know it, and any marriage or civil partnership certificate.

 Death certificates cost £15 each

 Certified copies of the death certificate (called an "extract of the entry") cost £15 each in Scotland, compared to £12.50 in England.
-Order at least 5 copies.
-Banks, insurers, solicitors, and pension providers all need originals.
-It costs more to order them later through National Records of Scotland.
+It is worth ordering at least 5, as banks, insurers, solicitors, and pension providers each need an original.
+Ordering them later through National Records of Scotland costs more.

 Tell Us Once is available in Scotland